 Accountability of Mission and Ongoing Assessment

-To assess its primary mission, Catholic Distance University is committed to continuing evaluation of how well the institutional outcomes are being met by students participating in CDU courses and programs in light of the ongoing changes in technology that affect an online campus as well as the varying needs of CDU's multigenerational population.
-Assessment takes place on an ongoing basis through such instruments as course and faculty evaluations, exit program surveys, and beginning in 2017, a juried review of select assignments performed by the Faculty Governance Committee at the AA and BA level, as well as for MA-level comprehensive exams, portfolios, and theses in order to discuss options for refining programs that best serve the needs of the New Evangelization.
+To assess its primary mission, Catholic Distance University is committed to continuing evaluation of how well the institutional outcomes are being met by students participating in CDU courses and programs in view of the ongoing changes in technology that affect an online campus as well as the varying needs of CDU’s multi-generational population.
+Assessment takes place on an ongoing basis through such instruments as course and faculty evaluations, exit program surveys, and beginning in 2017, a juried review of select assignments performed by the Faculty governance committee at the AA & BA level, as well as for MA level comprehensive exams, portfolios, and theses in order to discuss options for refining programs that best serve the needs of the New Evangelization.

-The CDU Outcomes Assessment Committee meets three times per year to assess targeted program outcomes based on specific assignments and course grades and to address the course and program revisions that need to be made.
-This committee develops rubrics that correspond to degree outcomes for the juried assessments and suggests criteria to be used in student and program assessment and other surveys that assess alumni, faculty, and in the near future, even the CDU Board of Trustees.
+The CDU Outcomes Assessment Committee meets three times a year to assess targeted program outcomes based on specific assignments and course grades, and to address the course and program revisions that need to be made.
+This committee develops rubrics that correspond to degree outcomes for the juried assessments, and suggests criteria to be used in student and program assessment and other surveys that assess alumni, faculty, and in the near future, even the CDU Board.

 Institutional Outcomes as the basis of Program Assessment

 Catholic Distance University’s Institutional Outcomes are valued traits cultivated within the CDU learning community that serve as desired outcomes across all degree and non-degree programs: